wangfuquan0905/Contact_model/README.md

 Notes
 -------------------------------------------------------

-- Only the penalty constraint model is fully implemented in this version.
+- all 3 model is fully implemented in this version.
-- energy models will be added in today.

 -------------------------------------------------------